PragyaKimothi/Magical_Arena/README.md

 attack damage created = attack value * attacking die roll (attacking player)

-damage defended = strength value * defending die roll (defending player )
+damage defended = strength value * defending die roll (defending player ) The diffrence of attack damage created and damage defended is the damage value.
+It is then reduced from the defending player's health.